tdejaeger/Astronomy/Codes/K-S+MW_correction/README.md

 will be observed on the Earth in the R band.
 The more distant is the object the more important this effect will be.

 **1.3) S-correction**
-To combine SNe from different samples, we need to put all the data in the same standard system in order to minimize systematic effects (S-correction; Stritzinger et al. 2002).
+To combine SNe from different samples, we need to put all the data in the same standard system in order to minimise systematic effects (S-correction; Stritzinger et al. 2002).

 **1.4) Host-galaxy correction**
 To date, no accurate methods are available to calculate the extinction from the host-galaxy dust.
 For this purpose in this code we did not correct for this.

 ## 2) Codes

-This code is useful to transform **BVRI** photometric data obtained with Kait2,Kait3,Kait4,Nickel1,Nickel2 filters to the Carnegie Supernova Project (CSP) photometric systeme **BVri**.
+This code is useful to transform **BVRI** photometric data obtained with Kait2,Kait3,Kait4,Nickel1,Nickel2 filters to the Carnegie Supernova Project (CSP) photometric system **BVri**.
 We use only 4 SNe for which we have CSP and KAIT data.

 **2.1) Folders**
 + AKS_mag: The photometry obtained after K-S- MW correction.
 If everything works well, this photometry should be very similar to the photometry obtained using CSP

 + CSP_photo: CSP photometry of 4 SNe, after K and MW correction.
 The photometry were calculted by my self, and I put directly the result there.
 You can not obtain using the codes.

-+ Figures: 5 plots: A comparaison of the different filters between CSP and KAIT/Nickel.
++ Figures: 5 plots: A comparison of the different filters between CSP and KAIT/Nickel.
 The main difference is between I (KAIT) and i (CSP)

 + Models: To apply the AKS, you need a spectral energy distribution (SED).
 As SED we take the SN models obtained by Dessart al. 2013.